bitsnnfl2021/bitsnnfl2021.github.io/_drafts/learning-convolutional-networks-for-content-weighted-image-compression.md

 **Task:**

 1\.
-Implement the autoencoder proposed in the paper without the importance map branch.
+Implement the autoencoder proposed in the paper without the importance map branch and without the binarizer.

 2\.
-The binarizer function is non-differentiable so you will have to write your own forward pass and backward pass for this unit.
+Implement the proper dataloader with any 2 data augmentation techniques.

 3\.
-Show reconstructed images and calculate the PSNR/SSIM
+Show reconstructed images and calculate the corresponding PSNR/SSIM metrics.

+4\.
+(Bonus): The binarizer function is non-differentiable so you may choose to write your own forward pass and backward pass for this unit using this [link](https://pytorch.org/tutorials/beginner/examples_autograd/two_layer_net_custom_function.html).
+The bonus is just for you to learn more from this project.
+Do it only if you have time left towards the end.

 **Dataset**
 Use any publicly available dataset with high quality images.
 You may use [Flickr30k ](https://www.kaggle.com/hsankesara/flickr-image-dataset#1001545525.jpg) or [DIV2K](https://data.vision.ee.ethz.ch/cvl/DIV2K/)